 What Kind of Book is Revelation

 The book of Revelation fits in the genre of ancient literature called apocalyptic.
-It is the only book of its kind in the New Testament although there are other passages that are apocalyptic (Mark 13.1-37, Matt.
+It is the only book of its kind in the Second Testament although there are other passages that are apocalyptic (Mark 13.1-37, Matt.
 24.1-51).
 The word revelation is apocalypse and apocalypse can be defined as to uncover.
 There was a great mass of Apocalyptic Literature during the Intertestamental time.
 This period is now usually referred to as Second Temple Judaism.

 We make decisions about genre on a daily basis.
 As we make them, our experience of the text we read changes, or in the case of the TV, how we see things.
 Viscerally, in our gut, one might say, we know the genre of a newspaper article as we are reading it.
 We know when what we are reading or hearing is a joke, or at least most folks do.
 When we read or see a commercial, we know it is a commercial and not some other genre of work.
 When one is in school and the teacher/professor hands out a test, we know what we are looking at and how it should be read.
 When we go shopping, we may carry a shopping list.
 What if we treated that like a great American novel?
 We know a sitcom from a mystery story.
 We know, have heard, and probably have read hundreds of bedtimes stories and know exactly what we are reading.

 One of the basic characteristics of Apocalyptic Literature is its stress on the sovereignty of God and that God will ultimately intervene and put his creation to rights.
-In these stories, there are clashes of powerful forces that are told in symbolisms, like beast and other zoological figures.
+In these stories, there are clashes of powerful forces that are told in symbolisms, like the beast and other zoological figures.
 This is typical of the apocalyptic genre of literature and the first readers would have completely understood it.
-However, left in the hands of modern enthusiasts, Revelation is often interpreted with grotesque fantasies, and viewed as a predictive piece of literature that unveils international political concerns in our present day.
+However, left in the hands of modern enthusiasts, Revelation is often interpreted with grotesque fantasies and viewed as a predictive piece of literature that unveils international political concerns in our present day.

-As we journey, we shall rather see that Revelation is as much a challenge to the comfortable within their society as it is comfort for those whose commitment has brought them into tension with the host society of this present evil age.
+As we journey, we shall rather see that Revelation is as much a challenge to the comfort within their society as it is comfort for those whose commitment has brought them into tension with the host society of this present evil age.
 This book is a challenge and protest as well as comfort and encouragement.

 Good Folks See Things Differently